ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vegetation-mapping-module/vegetation-mapping-mapping.md

 - land surface substrate
 - plant community

-These observations are recorded for each site during a site visit.

 This module provides a standardized approach to vegetation classification, which can be used to inform downstream vegetation mapping, reporting and analysis.

 ### Diagram